tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-difficulty-2014">
     {% include_relative fig-encounter-difficulty-2014-small.html %}
     {% include_relative fig-encounter-difficulty-2014-large.html %}
-    <figcaption>Distribution of encounter difficulties for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Distribution of encounter difficulties for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 Trivial encounters were the most common, accounting for roughly $$30\%$$ of all encounters, with each higher difficulty category accounting for a progressively smaller portion of the total encounters until reaching Very Deadly which were about as common as Deadly encounters.
 If this result seems odd, it's worth recalling that I was purposefully conservative in what encounters I excluded from the list of possible combat encounters for each book.